 We then had a coffee as it was getting really cold.
 Sitting by the banks of Naini Lake and having coffee and visualizing the twinkling stars in the sky and lightnings all around and reflection of lighting in the lake blew my mind and left an imprint on my mind forever.
 After our coffee, we had a spicy bhutta I mean corn on the cob.
 There were lots of Bhutta Sellers, peanut sellers, coffee/tea stalls,samosas, pakoras sellers all around the lake.
 Though I clicked lots and lots of photos but let me tell you that photographs really can’t do justice to the beauty of this place.

 It just kept getting colder as we walked by the lake and the chilled breezes were hitting us on our face.
-It was already 10 PM and I was really in no mood to return to the hotel but we realized that it was the time to go back to the hotel and have dinner.
-On our way back to hotel, we passed through a cab stand and hired a cab for the next day.
+We didn’t want to return to the hotel.
+But then we had to as it was already past 10.30 Pm.
+So we went back and had our dinner.
+On our way back to the hotel, we passed through a cab stand and hired a cab for the next day.
 We then arrived back at the hotel and had our dinner and went to sleep as next day, we had to explore so much in Nainital.

 What is the Best way to Explore Nainital ?

-- On Foot : Trust me guys, take my words and explore this beautiful place on foot.
+Trust me guys, take my words and explore this beautiful place on foot.
 If you are in Nainital, then you ought to cover the Naini Lake, the Temple and the surrounding market which consists of hotels, restaurants, eating joints.
-So, the true beauty of Nainital is best enjoyed with a stroll.
-Also, I bet your walking experience will be pleasant as the mall road pavements are smooth and clean.
+So, you better enjoy the true beauty of Nainital by taking a stroll.
+Also, trust me, you will enjoy your stroll with your beloved and it will be a pleasant experience as the mall road pavements are smooth and clean.